 The Gardens have been amazing visitors for over 100 years.
 Designated a National Historic Site of Canada in 2004 and welcoming nearly one million guests annually, Butchart Gardens is a gem we are very proud of and one of the most popular Victoria tourist attractions.
 Book a tour of the gardens.
 Read more.

 Esquimalt Lagoon is my absolute favourite place to feed my soul.
 It is a place for a peaceful ocean-side walk, a place to observe and photograph the migratory birds in the sanctuary or enjoy the incredible Bark Birds beach art.
 A visit here and you will understand why so many of us arrived on this island and never want to leave!
 Enjoy a stop at the lagoon as part of a private tour.
 Read more about the lagoon.

 The Royal BC Museum was founded in 1886 and is home to some of the finest archives and artifacts in Canada.
 With permanent galleries and travelling exhibits, there is always something interesting to see at the museum.
 Be sure to explore Helmcken House and Thunderbird Park located on the surrounding grounds.
 Read more.

 Victoria’s Chinatown is small but mighty.
-At just a couple blocks in size, you may think you’re not missing much if you avoid this Victoria tourist attraction, but I think you’ll be disappointed if you don’t go.
+At just a couple blocks in size, you may think this is one of the Victoria tourist attractions to miss, but I think you’ll be disappointed if you don’t go.
 Step through The Gates of Harmonious Interest at Government and Fisgard Streets and be transported to a world where the sights and smells of another world will tantalize all your senses.
 Be sure to treat yourself to a stroll down Canada’s narrowest street – Fan Tan Alley.
 A walking tour of Chinatown is one of the most popular tours in Victoria.
 Read more.